flindersuni/DeepThoughtHPC-docs/docs/source/Access/GettingAccess.md

 # Getting Access to DeepThought

 This page will guide you on the steps to get access and then connect to the HPC on your operating system of choice.

-## 3 Easy Steps
+## Flinders Staff / HDR Students

-1. ) Fire of an Assyst Ticket asking for Access.
+1. ) Fire of an Assyst Ticket asking for Access to the HPC

 2. ) Pick your Operating System

 3. ) Follow the more detailed guides for either:

-#### MacOS
+### MacOS

 [Link](Mac/MacAccess.md) to MacOS page

-#### Unix/Linux
+### Unix/Linux

 [Link](Unix/UnixAccess.md) to unix page

-#### Windows
+### Windows

 [Link](Windows/WindowsAccess.md) to Windows page

+## For External Users

+Sorry, but we aren't open for external users just yet.
+Check back soon!